 Although it requires a lot of documentation and effort, registering for and securing restaurant licenses and permits is crucial.
 To prevent any expensive fines in the future, you need to obtain the following basic licenses and permits before starting a restaurant:

 Not having appropriate licenses and permits for your restaurant business can attract high penalties, probation time, and even jail time.

 There are various ways to find the right employee for your restaurant business, including newspapers, social media platforms, referrals, working with a hiring agency, and online recruitment websites.
 Hiring employees is not an easy job.
 There are low and high seasons during job recruitment processes.
 Find the best time to hire your employees so you can recruit the right candidate for your business.
 Chefs, restaurant and bar managers, servers, and cleaning staff are some of the kinds of employees you will require to successfully run your restaurant.
 When hiring staff, be sure to provide a detailed job description as well as competitive wages and benefits.
 This will not only draw in highly qualified candidates but will help them understand their responsibilities and what you require of them.
 If you are limited by restaurant budgeting, you can always look into working capital financing options to help you hire the best employees.

-According to a 2021 survey, there are over 660,936 restaurants in the US.
+According to a 2021 survey, there are 749,404 restaurants in the United States, as of 2023.
 If you want to stay on your customers' radar, you need to invest in marketing.
 Having an online presence is the first and crucial step for your restaurant because 75% of smartphone users get restaurant details when they are on the move.
 Take advantage of online media's urgency, enormous exposure, and visual appeal.
 There are a few things you can do to boost your marketing game:

 An effective marketing strategy will help you establish credibility, grow your brand, and draw in more customers to your business.